digitalsleuth/malwoverview/README.md

                         Check all third-party APK packages from the USB-connected Android device against VirusTotal using multithreads (only for Private Virus API).
 The Android device does not need be rooted and you need have adb in your PATH environment variable.

-        If you use Virus Total, Hybrid Analysis, Malshare, URLHaus or Polyswarm options, so it is necessary to edit the configmalw.py file and insert your APIs.

         Remember that public VT API only allows 4 searches per second (as shown at the image above).
 Therefore, if you are willing to wait some minutes, so you can use the -p option, which forces a one minute wait